Francesco16p/SMA/CushingProbit.md

                                nSample=10^4)
 simulated_pfvb <- t(simulated_pfvb)
 ```
-We then estimate the densities of the joint, bivariates and marginals of the partially factorised mean-field approximations using the `mclust` library as it was done for the posterior distribution.
+We then estimate the densities of the joint, bivariates and marginals of the partially factorised mean-field approximation using the `mclust` library as it was done for the posterior distribution.

 ```r
 # Estimated joint PFVB approximation (theta_0,theta_1,theta_2)